newjersey/dhs-oneapp/docs/DFD_Validations/validations-and-required-fields-fromDFD.md

 ![Utilities Expense Detail 1 thru 5](UtilitiesDetail1thru5.png)
 ![Utilities Expense Detail 6 thru 14](UtilitiesDetailRemaining.png)

+### 1. Yes/No on summary screen is required.
+### 2. Utilities one through five use the screen that doesn't have the question "Is this utility used for Heating or Cooling your house?".
+### 3. Utilities that are remaining use the screen that includes question "Is this utility used for Heating or Cooling your house?".
+### 4. Required fields are First na Required fields are "Please answer the following for Utility Expense", "On whose name the utility bill is?", Amount given, How often Billed, "Is the utility used for Heating or Cooling your house?", Utility company Required fields are "Please answer the following for Utility Expense", "On whose name the utility bill is?", Amount given, How often Billed, "Is the utility used for Heating or Cooling your house?", Utility company<br><br>

 ## **Other Individuals**

 ![Other Member Summary](OtherIndividualsSummary.png)
 ![Other Member Detail](OtherMemberIndividual.png)

+### 1. Yes/No on summary screen is required.
+### 2. Dates must have standard YYYY/MM validation before submitting
+### 3. Required fields are Member name, Employeer name, Is this your current Employer?, Start Date, End Date<br><br>

 ## **Auth Rep**

 ![Authorized Representative](AuthorizeRepresentative.png)

+### 1. Yes/No on summary screen is required.
+### 2. Dates must have standard validation before submitting
+### 3. SSN must have standard formatting and validation
+### 4. Invalid area codes are 200, 300, 400, 411, 710, 844, 855, 866, 877, 888, 900, and 911.
+### 5. Required fields are First name, Last name, Relationship to Payee<br><br>

 ## **Criminal History**

 ![Criminal History Summary](CriminalHistorySummary.png)
 ![Criminal History Detail1](CriminalHistoryDetail1.png)
 ![Criminal History Detail2](CriminalHistoryDetail2.png)

+### 1. Yes/No on summary screen is required.
+### 2. Dates must have standard validation before submitting
+### 3. SSN must have standard formatting and validation
+### 7. Invalid area codes are 200, 300, 400, 411, 710, 844, 855, 866, 877, 888, 900, and 911.
+### 8. The first and forth phone number position can not be 0 or 1.<br><br>

 # *Resource*
 ## **Resources**